 If you used the pelican-quickstart command, your primary settings file will be named pelicanconf.py by default.

-You can also specify extra settings via -e / --extra-settings option flags, which will override default settings as well as any defined within settings files:
+You can also specify settings via -e / --extra-settings option flags.
+It will override default settings as well as any defined within the setting file.
+Note that values must follow JSON notation: